 Why does MCT Oil cause diarrhea?

-MCT Oil can cause significant gastrointestinal distress (diarrhea), and other issues like vomiting, bloating and cramping because it is shorter than LCTs (Long-Chain Triglycerides).
+MCT Oil, unlike nootropics, can cause significant gastrointestinal distress (diarrhea), and other issues like vomiting, bloating and cramping because it is shorter than LCTs (Long-Chain Triglycerides).
 It’s quicker for your body to absorb, and in some cases, people take on more than they can absorb in one serving.
 In doing so, more water is secreted into your stool and diarrhea occurs.